BagaskaraPutra/multi-lqr-yaml/README.md

     make
     ```

-1. The example executable files will be generated in the `build/examples/` directory
+1. The example executable files will be generated in the `build/examples/` directory.

 1. Run the executable, for example: